-The Birmingham Biomass Plant is a 10.3 MWe recovered wood-fuelled power plant under construction.
-Following the commissioning of the plant, it will generate 20 year ROC cash flows through the production of electricity.
-Construction and operation and maintenance will be carried out by MWH Treatment Limited.
+The plants are located across England and Wales.
+Once all complete, they will generate RPI linked cash flows in the form of ROC and FiT cash flows through the production of electricity.
+Construction and operation and maintenance will be carried out by Agrivert Limited.